Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Should You Put Down On A Car?

 While 20% is usually the suggested down payment, it should be, at the very least, large enough to cover the cost of the vehicle’s immediate depreciation.
-Let’s say the car costs $30,000 but lost 11% of its value after you left the lot.
-So, your down payment should be at least $3,300, more if possible to reduce your payment period.
+Let’s say the car costs $30,000 but loses 11% of its value after you left the lot.
+In this case, your down payment should be at least $3,300 to cover this depreciation ($30,000 x 11%) – even more if possible – to reduce your payment period.

 Buying More Than You Can Afford

-With car financing options ranging up to 84 months, borrowers may be buying cars they wouldn’t have been able to afford initially.
+With car financing options ranging up to 84 months or more, borrowers may be buying cars they wouldn’t have been able to afford initially.
 The longer the car term, the higher the chance you’ll end up in an upside-down car loan.
 This is because the car will continue to lose value as you make the same loan payments over several years.

 How To Find Out If You Have An Upside-Down Loan?